sudhagarkv/mini-cfo-copilot/README.md

 - [ ] Custom KPI definitions
 - [ ] Email report scheduling
 - [ ] API endpoints for integration

-## 📝 License

-This project is built for the FP&A Coding Assignment and demonstrates end-to-end agent design with data analysis, intelligent question processing, and user experience.

----

 **Built with**: Python, Streamlit, Pandas, Plotly, and intelligent agent design principles.